klevdiamanti/MS_targeted/MS_targeted_output.md

   - PubChem: PubChem id of the current metabolite
   - CustID: Custom id given by the user in the input files of metabolite intensities
   - Genes: Genes assoiated with the current SubPathwayID pathway that the current metabolite is involved in

+## correlation of metabolites to covariates
+This is an optionally created directory named metab_to_covar_correlations, and is controlled from the setting *PrintCorrelationsMetabolitesToCovariates* in the configuration file.
+The files contain information about the correlation analysis between all the metabolites provided in the input data and the selected numeric covariates from the metadata.
+The covariates are selected by providing their names to the *CovarCorrelate* option in the configuration file.
+In this case the pipeline runs a Spearman correlation between the metabolites and the selected covariates.

+For every tissue a tab- or comma-separated file is created.
+This file contains in every row a metabolite (current metabolite):
+- basic information about the current metabolite
+  - BiochemicalName: biochemichal (common) name	of the current metabolite
+  - Formula: biochemical formula of the current metabolite
+  - Platform: the platform in which the current metabolite was detected (GCMS, LCMS or MIXED)
+  - Charge: the charge mode of the platform in which the current metabolite was detected (positive or negative for LCMS, or none for GCMS or MIXED)
+- correlation statistics for the current metabolite
+  - Depending on the number of unique numeric covariates chosen for the pipeline to run, there will be triplets of correlation r value, p-value and adjusted p-value for the current metabolite.
+In case of one covariate there will be only one triplet named covariate_c, covariate_p and covariate_pAdjust.
+In every case the 'covariate' is the name of the covariate as provided in the configuration file.
+The 'c' implies the Spearman correlation r value, the 'p' the Spearman correlation p-value, and the 'pAdjust' implies the Benjamini_hochberg adjusted p-value.
+In case of more than one selected numeric covariates, there will be consecutive triplets of the aforementioned triplets: covariate1_c, covariate1_p and covariate1_pAdjust; covariate2_c, covariate2_p and covariate2_pAdjust.
+- public database and local identifiers for the current metabolite
+  - CAS: CAS id of the current metabolite
+  - HMDB: HMDB id of the current metabolite
+  - KEGG: KEGG id of the current metabolite
+  - ChEBI: ChEBI id of the current metabolite
+  - PubChem: PubChem id of the current metabolite
+  - CustID: Custom id given by the user in the input files of metabolite intensities

+## correlation of metabolites to metabolites
+This is an optionally created directory named metab_to_metab_correlations, and is controlled from the setting *PrintCorrelationsMetabolitesToMetabolites* in the configuration file.
+The files contain information about the correlation analysis among all the metabolites provided in the input data.
+In this case the pipeline runs a Spearman correlation among all pairs of metabolites.

+For every tissue two tab- or comma-separated file are created.
+One named \*corrValue\* contains the Spearman correlation r values for every pair of metabolites.
+The other one named \*pValueAdjust\* contains the Spearman correlation Benjamini-Hochberg adjusted p-values for every pair of metabolites.
+This file contains in every row and in every row the same sequence of a metabolites.
+The top row and leftmost column contain the biochemical (common) names of each metabolite.
+The second row from the top and the second leftmost row contain the custom id given by the user in the input files of metabolite intensities.
+The rest of the file is a NxN matrix (where N is the number of unique input metabolites) filled with the respective r values or BH adjusted p-values.